 According to verse 1, Luke originally wrote the book of Acts for a friend by the name of Theophilus.
-Acts was actually volume two, the first volume being the gospel of Luke.
+Acts was actually volume two, the first book was the Gospel of Luke.
 Luke penned both volumes to give his friend certainty about the two most important subjects in the world: Christ and the Church.

-In the gospel, Luke introduced his friend to Christ with a biography of His life.
-In Acts, he introduced him to the Church as we'll be seeing.
+In his Gospel, Luke introduced his friend to Christ with a biography of His life.
+In book two, Acts, he introduced him to the Church, as we'll be seeing.

-The fact is, we must appreciate both Christ and the Church.
+Indeed, we must appreciate both Christ and the Church.
 If you don't come to grips with Christ, you cannot experience eternal life.
 But if you don't come to grips with the importance of the Church, you will never experience joy as God intended.

-You will look in vain to find in the book of Acts what is common today, people who profess Christ and yet have no meaningful relationship with Christ's church.
-It was unthinkable in the first century to be a Christian and not be an active member of a local church-as it should be today.
+You will look in vain to find in the book of Acts what is far too common today, people who profess Christ and yet have no meaningful relationship with Christ's church.
+It was unthinkable in the first century to be a Christian and not be vitally connected to His Body, the church, as it should be today.

 Luke begins by looking back and rehearsing the highlights of volume one.
 The subject matter pertained to "all that Jesus began to do and teach."
-Notice the word "began."
-In reality, He's not done.
-Jesus' teaching and doing continues.
+Don't miss the word "began."
+In reality, Jesus is not done.
+His teaching and doing continues.
 Where?
 In His church.
 And what's happening in the church now rests upon the foundation of what Jesus did before He left the earth.

 What's that?
-Luke invites us to remember what Jesus did, namely three activities, all of which were developed in his gospel.
+Luke invites us to remember what Jesus did, namely three activities, each of which he developed in his gospel.

 1. He chose apostles (1-2).
-One of the first things Jesus did when He began His public ministry was to select twelve men to be with Him.
+One of the first things Jesus did when He began His public ministry was to select twelve men.
 He invited them to follow Him for three years.